GabrielPaganMateo/GabrielPaganMateo/README.md

   </a>
 </div>

 <div id="header" align="center">
 <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="500" height="100%"/>
 </div>

 <div align="center">
-  <a href="https://keysleft.com/">"There are a finite number of keystrokes left in your hands before you die."</a>
+  <a href="https://keysleft.com/">"If there are a finite number of keystrokes left in your hands before you die.
+How much programming do you have left?"</a>
 </div>